Vegan Japanese

 • Optional extras such as red chili, chili oil, or pickled ginger

-half a red bell pepper and one carrot on a wooden chopping board
+Red bell pepper and carrot on a chopping board, vegetables for plant-based fried rice

 This recipe is a solid base for many vegan rice dishes, especially when you're working with frozen veg or leftovers.
 Add a little extra garlic if you're after a more intense flavour and want to lean into the Japanese fried garlic rice vibe.